Robot-Wranglers/.cmk/README.md

 $ git submodule add git@github.com:robot-wranglers/.cmk.git
 ```

-Note that users and CI/CD must now use `--recursive` now when cloning parent!
+With the submodules approach, note that users and CI/CD must now use `--recursive` now when cloning parent!

 In github actions, the correct configuration for `jobs.my_job_name.steps` looks like this:

 ```yaml
 - name: Checkout